Open In Colab Open in Kaggle

 #we will add new vectors to this list

-integers = [vocab['one']]
+integers = [vocab['ONE']]

 max_int = 5